Percentage Calculator

 Use find the whole.
 For “30 is 20% of what?”, the calculator computes 30 ÷ 20 × 100 = 150.

 Percentage points are the direct gap between two percentages.
-Percent change is relative to the starting value.
+Percent change is relative to the starting value, and compound changes use a new base each step: a 20% decrease needs a 25% increase to return to the original value.